 - 1 Vanilla cake mix (and ingredients listed on box to make cake)

 - ½ gallon Vanilla ice cream

 - ½ teaspoon vanilla

 - 1 cup sugar

-- Beat egg whites, cream of tartar and salt on medium-high speed with a whisk attachment, until foamy.
+- Beat egg whites, cream of tartar, and vanilla on medium-high speed with a whisk attachment, until foamy.
 Slowly add sugar and continue beating several more minutes until mixture is glossy and has formed stiff peaks.

 - Fold 2 strips of aluminum foil, using enough to fold over several times to create sturdy "holders" for the cake.
 Lay across a baking sheet.
 Place the cake and ice cream onto the foil strips.
 Using a spatula, spread meringue in a thick layer all over the ice cream cake, making sure it is completely covered all the way to the baking sheet, to seal.
 Use the back of a spoon to create valleys and swirls.